sunxiaotianmg/Mapster/Debugging.md

 ##### Using internal classes or members

-`private`, `protected` and `internal` don't allow in debug mode.
+`private`, `protected` and `internal` aren't allowed in debug mode.

 ### Get mapping script

-We can also see how Mapster generate mapping logic with `ToScript` method.
+We can also see how Mapster generates mapping logic with `ToScript` method.

 ```
 var script = poco.BuildAdapter()